webappsuk/InProcSxSTest/README.md

 [StackOverflowException](https://msdn.microsoft.com/en-us/library/system.stackoverflowexception(v=vs.110).aspx).
 Note
 that this requires the WebRequest COM Object to be installed, as described in the [WebRequest Section](#WebRequest) above.

+Again, to test click the `Invoke` button, you can optionally add an input string, which can be useful if you wish to find the string in a Memory Dump; however, if you leave the input empty a randomly generated Unicode string is created, which is more likely to identify encoding issues.

 ## Debugging the WebRequest COM Object
 If you wish to Debug the .NET 4.0 WebRequest project then it is a little more complex as Visual Studio can only have one